kuba9392/gotils/README.md

 # Gotils - Golang utilities

-Project which contains golang utilities to make designing new services more cleaner and easier.
+Package which contains golang utilities to make designing new services more cleaner and easier.

 **This project is currently in WIP state.**

 ### Installation ###
 ```
-go install github.com/kuba9392/gotils
+go get github.com/kuba9392/gotils
 ```